Bỏ qua đến nội dung

 5. Only send necessary images/clips to reduce data usage and protect privacy.

-Quick troubleshooting
+Quick Troubleshooting

-Symptom: the counter does not increase.
+Symptom: counter does not increase.

-• Temporarily output {{ shipper_count['data'] }} to logs/notifications to see the actual response.
+• Temporarily output {{ shipper_count['data'] }} to log/notify to see the actual response.

-• Keep the prompt strict to enforce 1-line format + regex fallback ([0-9]+).
+• Keep the prompt forcing a 1-line format + regex fallback ([0-9]+).

-2) Not receiving images on Telegram
+2) Not receiving Telegram images

 • Check the path /media/snapshots/gate_snapshot1.jpg.